jenkinsci/build-history-metrics-plugin/README.md

-a jenkins plugin, statistics job average failed time.
+a jenkins plugin, statistics job builds mean time to repair.